olaviinha/FinnStonks/README.md

 ### User interactions

-Instead of hard-coded settings, most of the UI is configurable simply by clicking on things.
-The last column of the table shows the stock price change for the last three days.
-Each number means *change from previous day*.
+Most of the UI is configurable simply by clicking on things.

 **1. Click on _investment total_ value (top left) to toggle between:**
   - total euros invested.
 (Default)